 ScreenFlow provides two methods of converting projects to video.
 You can export a standard video file, then distribute or publish it yourself.
-You can also publish your video directly to an online video service such as Vimeo, YouTube, Google Drive, Dropbox, Facebook, Wistia, or Telestream Cloud - converting the project to the appropriate video format as part of the publication process.
+You can also publish your video directly to an online video service such as Vimeo, YouTube, Google Drive, Dropbox, Facebook, Wistia, Box, Imgur, or Telestream Cloud - converting the project to the appropriate video format as part of the publication process.

 - Exporting Your Video

 - Publishing to Vimeo

 - Publishing to YouTube

 - Publishing to Google Drive

 - Publishing to Dropbox

 - Publishing to Facebook

 - Publishing to Wistia

 - Publishing to Telestream Cloud

+- Publishing to Box

+- Publishing to Imgur

 - Upload Manager Interface

 - Batch Export